Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Moduli space and its symmetry locus

 We are interested in determining the automorphism locus $\cA_2(\Fpbar) \subset \mathcal{M}_2(\Fpbar)$.
 It is known that $\mathcal{M}_2\cong \mathbb{A}^2$ via the explicit isomorphism $f \mapsto (\sigma_1,\sigma_2)$, where $\sigma_1$ and $\sigma_2$ are the first two elementary symmetric polynomials evaluated on the multipliers of the fixed points \cite{Silverman}.
 Any automorphism must permute the fixed points of a map, and can only permute fixed points with the same multipliers because multipliers are invariant under conjugation.
 Utilizing this fact, in characteristic 0 the locus $\cA_2 \subset \M_2(\C)$ is worked out in detail in \cite{Fujimura} but is also discussed in \cite{Milnor}.
 The starting point is that the discriminant of the multiplier polynomial

-vanishes if there is a nontrivial automorphism.
-The two components of this curve are then analyzed, only one of which corresponds to the existence of a nontrivial automorphism.
+where $\sigma_1$, $\sigma_2$, and $\sigma_3$ are the elementary symmetric polynomials evaluated at the multipliers of the three fixed points.
+For there to be a non-trivial automorphism, there must be two distinct fixed points with the same multiplier, so the multiplier polynomial vanishes if there is a nontrivial automorphism.
+The two components of the curve defined by the vanishing of \eqref{eq3} are then analyzed, only one of which corresponds to the existence of a nontrivial automorphism.
 This provides a description of $\cA_2\subset \mathcal{M}_2(\C)$ as a cuspidal cubic where every map has automorphism group $C_2$, except at the cusp, where it is $S_3$.
 In particular, in characteristic $0$, the locus $\cA_2$ is Zariski closed and irreducible.
 We proceed similarly in characteristic $p>0$ to arrive at Theorem \ref{thm_Ad}, which shows starkly different geometry in the $p=2$ case.

+As an element of $\PGL_2(\Fpbar)$, an automorphism is completely determined by specifying the images of three points.
+It follows that if a map has three distinct fixed point multipliers, the three fixed points are fixed by any automorphism, and the map has no nontrivial automorphisms.
+We first show that every map with two distinct fixed points with the same multiplier has a nontrivial automorphism.
+We use several times the basic fact that a fixed point has multiplicity one if and only if its multiplier is not one.
+Since the fixed points are the zeros of